svfeplvce/ProjectSky/README.md

 1. Edited TMs don't show up if you load the Pokemon editor for the same Pokemon after closing it.
 It saves fine, though.
 A little annoying, I know, but I'm working on a fix.

 # Author's Note: Inherent moves will show up as level 253 in the editor.
 Don't worry about that.

+# The next big update (Project Sky 1.1) will improve thw GUI, performance, and overall usability of the application.